How to perform division operations elegantly in Anqi CMS template?

 {{ 5.0 / 2.0 }} {# 两者都指定为浮点数 #}

-Or, a more general and recommended approach is to usefloatThe filter converts variables to floating-point numbers, especially when processing data retrieved from a database or model:
+Or, a more general and recommended approach is to usefloatThe filter converts variables to floating-point numbers, especially when processing data from databases or models:

 {% set views = 123 %}